Caribbean art: Ancient Caribbean art

-Art in the colonial period (from 1496)
+Art in the colonial period (from 1800)

 The settlement in the Caribbean islands began by the Spanish on the island of Hispaniola as early as 1496.
 They then settled on Puerto Rico followed by Cuba.
 They did not colonise Trinidad until 1592.
 It is extremely unlikely that the Taíno-Arawak people had any input to the spaniade artistic developments since it has been estimated that their population was quickly depleted from 200,000 to as little as 500.

 French settlers arrived in the Caribbean in the 1625 and established trading ports on the islands of St. Kitts, Tortuga (in 1628, now a British Virgin Island) in Saint-Domingue (later Haiti), Martinique, and Guadeloupe (both in 1635).
 Near the end of the 17th century, the population of the French Caribbean was growing steadily but the territory was increasingly isolated from France because in 1674 the French trading company finally failed, and few artists had arrived from Europe.
 Currently little or no research has been done to highlight the early French influenced art forms originating in the Caribbean, nor to list artists who might fit within this category.

 Although Trinidad was never governed by the French, the islands original settlers, the Spanish, allowed planters from the French islands to settle and develop the country from about 1777.
 The effect of French occupation can be seen in the names of places and to a smaller extent in the laws of the country - so it is highly possible that art also may have early French influences.

 According to Jamaican art historian Petrine Archer, "there is sparse evidence of local art production in any of the islands prior to the 20th century" other than from the occasional visiting European.
 Haiti was a lone exception.

 The Caribbean Artists Movement

 A key movement that sprung from Caribbean Art was the Caribbean Artist Movement.
-The movement lasted for less than ten years while the founders of the movement were Eddie Brathwaite, John Larose, and Andrew Salkey.
+The movement lasted for less than ten years while the founders of the movement were Kamau Brathwaite, John La rose, and Andrew Salkey.
 In 1966, CAM resulted from the works of Caribbean Art: artists, writers, poets, filmmakers, actors, and musicians that made an excursion to London England.
 The Caribbean Artist Movement was a new look into the arts that transferred ideas amongst Caribbean artists.
 This gave them a shared Caribbean ‘nationhood’ which in turn allowed people to take pride in their new cultural achievements.
 CAM held many newsletters, conferences, and exhibitions to showcase the Caribbean Arts; however, many of these events were held to get recognition of Caribbean artists.